-Hwayoung Lee studied visual design at Seoul National University and the graduate school of the same university, and is interested in fantasy, memory, girls, and Eastern Philosophy.
-She has been a member of the graphic design studio Plat since 2014 and founded Bowyer with Sang-Jun Hwang in 2016.
+Hwayoung Lee studied Visual Communication Design at Seoul National University and the graduate school of the same university, and is interested in fantasy, memory, girls, and Eastern Philosophy.
+She founded Bowyer with Sang-Jun Hwang in 2016.
 Bowyer deals with a wide range of fields, such as visual identity, various printed materials, and products for art and culture, as well as many different commercial projects.

 From a Mouse Under a Tree to a Pig Under the Clouds